junxit/us-congress-bills-114/metadata.md

 - 2015-07-27 — Introduced in Senate
 - 2015-07-27 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-07-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2015-10-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment.
+With written report No. 114-157.
+- 2015-10-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment.
+With written report No. 114-157.
+- 2015-10-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 277.